 Friends and other non-immediate relatives

-You’re considered to have a substantial interest in a company if you:
+You’re considered to have a substantial interest in a company if you and your associates (see VCM32030):

 Hold more than 30% of the company’s shares